kofi1995/laravel-sagepay/README.md

 To my knowledge, Laravel lacks any SagePay Integration package.
 This was why I decided to write this package.
 The package integrates with the SagePay forms although I believe it can be integrated with the other versions of the SagePay payment.
 I will look into that.

-This Package is based on [tolzhabayev's](https://github.com/tolzhabayev/sagepayForm-php).
+This Package is based on [tolzhabayev's](https://github.com/tolzhabayev/sagepayForm-php) SagePay library.
 Credits goes to him for the development of such an awesome library for SagePay.

 ## Installation